Public Mural Approval Process

-For Phase One, commercial locations within the Design Review or Downtown Design Review Overlay zones, a Zoning Certificate or Design Review application must be submitted.
-For commercial locations within the Historic District or Historic District with Design Review Overlay zones, a Commercial Certificate of Appropriateness application must be submitted.
-If you have questions about which application is correct for your project, please refer to the Frequently Asked Questions document or contact a Planning and Development Services staff member.
+For Phase One, commercial locations must submit a Zoning Certificate or Design Review application.
+For commercial locations within the Historic District, a Commercial Certificate of Appropriateness application must be submitted.
+If you have questions about which application is correct for your project, please contact a Planning and Development Services staff member.

-Applications that meet the mural standards, after being reviewed administratively, will receive approval with any relevant conditions after a maximum of 15 weekdays from when all the application materials were submitted.
-Larger or more complex mural requests that Staff cannot approve based on the aforementioned guidelines will be reviewed by the Design Review Committee or Historic Preservation Commission through the public hearing process.
+Applications that meet the mural standards, after being reviewed administratively, will receive approval with any relevant conditions.
+Larger or more complex mural requests that Staff cannot approve based on the aforementioned guidelines will be reviewed by the Design Review Commission or Historic Preservation Commission through the public hearing process.

 In order to beautify public areas, enhance the quality of life for Boise citizens, attract tourism, promote arts and culture and encourage businesses to locate within the City, thus expanding Boise’s economic base, it is the policy of the Boise City to promote artist designed murals, where appropriate, through the implementation of a clarified process for murals and the Artist Designed Mural Guidelines.